bhargav265/Language-Detection/README.md

 1. The first Layer has 132 input nodes connected with 500 hidden layer nodes.
 2. Next we insert 300 hidden layer nodes.
 3. After that, another 100 hidden layer nodes.
-4. At last, We put 7 output layer nodes for each of the 7 classes.
+4. We have 7 neurons in the output layer for each of the 7 classes.

 <img src="Images/architecture.PNG" width="500" align="middle">{: .center-image }
 <center><b>Architecture using model.summary()</b></center>